GitHub and Git

 Request access to the GitHub organization for your the office where you work and any other GitHub organization that you need access to.
 Use this Google form to request access.
 You will need to upload your user agreement.

 Wait for an email inviting your to become a member of the GitHub organization.
-Once you accept the invitation, you see that you are listed as a member of the NMFS GHEC site.
+Once you accept the invitation, you see that you are listed as a member of your office’s GitHub organization here: NMFS GHEC site.
 Note, you will get a 404 error unless you are a NMFS GHEC member.

 2.5 Wait for the organization invite and on-boarding instructions

-Each NMFS GitHub Enterprise organization has different on-boarding processes.
-This Google spreadsheet (NOAA internal) shows you the Standard Operating Procedures (SOP) and the admins for the GitHub Enterprise organizations.
+Each NMFS GitHub Enterprise organization has a different on-boarding process.
+This Google spreadsheet (NOAA internal) shows you the admins for the GitHub Enterprise organizations.

 Be on the look out for an invite to the GitHub Enterprise organization.
 Accept the invitation and then you will be able to see the NMFS GHEC organizations.
-Once you are a member of the organization, review its SOP (in this Google spreadsheet (NOAA internal)) for how to proceed.
+Once you are a member of the organization, review its SOP (in this Google drive folder (NOAA internal)).
 Reach out to your local NMFS GHEC organization admins (in the spreadsheet) if you need help.

 2.6 Authenticating to GitHub